Captyon/captyon/README.md

 ## ✨ Features

-- Organize image and video items into named projects with captions and metadata.
+- Organize image and video items into named projects with captions, tags and metadata.
 - Local persistence via IndexedDB (works offline).
 - Optional server sync using an Express API + MongoDB/GridFS for large media storage.
 - Automatic captioning using a local Ollama model (optional).